HardlyDifficult/Tutorials/Chapter4.md

  - Create a parent Ladder GameObject, add the ladder sprite(s).
 We are using **spritesheet_tiles_23** and **33**.
    - Order in Layer: -2.
  - Position the ladder and repeat, creating several ladders - some which look broken:
-   - The child sprite GameObjects should have a default Transform, with the execption of the Y position when multiple sprites are used.
+   - The child sprite GameObjects should have a default Transform, with the exception of the Y position when multiple sprites are used.
    - It usually looks fine to overlap sprites a bit, as we do to get the space between ladder steps looking good.

 <img src="http://i.imgur.com/u299hoi.gif" width=500px />